-- When responding to cyberbullying concerns, the school will: - Act as soon as an incident has been reported or identified. - Provide appropriate support for the person who has been cyberbullied and work with the person who has carried out the bullying to ensure that it does not happen again. - Encourage the person being bullied to keep any evidence (screenshots) of the bullying activity to assist any investigation.

-- Take all available steps where possible to identify the person responsible.
-This may include: - looking at use of the school systems; - identifying and interviewing possible witnesses; - Contacting the service provider and the police, if necessary. - Work with the individuals and online service providers to prevent the incident from spreading and assist in removing offensive or upsetting material from circulation.
-This may include: - Support reports to a service provider to remove content if those involved are unable to be identified or if those involved refuse to or are unable to delete content. - Confiscating and searching pupils' electronic devices, such as mobile phones, in accordance with the law - Requesting the deletion of locally-held content and content posted online if they contravene school behavioural policies. - Ensure that sanctions are applied to the person responsible for the cyberbullying; the school will take steps to change the attitude and behaviour of the bully, as well as ensuring access to any additional help that they may need. - o Inform the police if a criminal offence has been committed. - Provide information to staff and pupils regarding steps they can take to protect themselves online.
-This may include: - advising those targeted not to retaliate or reply; - providing advice on blocking or removing people from contact lists; - helping those involved to think carefully about what private information they may have in the public domain.
+- When responding to cyberbullying concerns, the school will: - o Act as soon as an incident has been reported or identified. - Provide appropriate support for the person who has been cyberbullied, and work with the person who has carried out the bullying to ensure that it does not happen again. - Encourage the person being bullied to keep any evidence (screenshots) of the bullying activity to assist any investigation. - Take all available steps where possible to identify the person responsible.
+This may include: - looking at use of the school systems - identifying and interviewing possible witnesses - Contacting the service provider and the police, if necessary. - Work with the individuals and online service providers to prevent the incident from spreading and assist in removing offensive or upsetting material from circulation.
+This may include: - Support reports to a service provider to remove content if those involved are unable to be identified or if those involved refuse to or are unable to delete content. - Confiscating and searching pupils' electronic devices, such as mobile phones, in accordance with the law and the school searching and confiscation policy. - Requesting the deletion of locally-held content and content posted online if they contravene school behavioural policies. - Where an individual can be identified, the school will ensure that appropriate sanctions are implemented to change the attitude and behaviour of the bully, as well as ensuring access to any additional help or support they may need. - o Inform the police if a criminal offence has been committed. - Provide information to staff and pupils regarding steps they can take to protect themselves online.
+This may include: - advising those targeted not to retaliate or reply. - providing advice on blocking or removing people from contact lists.

+helping those involved to consider and manage any private information they may have in the public domain.

-Supporting pupils
+Supporting Pupils

-- Pupils who have been bullied will be supported by: - o Reassuring the pupil and providing continuous pastoral support. - Offering an immediate opportunity to discuss the experience with their teacher, the designated safeguarding lead, or a member of staff of their choice. - Being advised to keep a record of the bullying as evidence and discuss how to respond to concerns and build resilience as appropriate. - Working towards restoring self-esteem and confidence. - Providing ongoing support; this may include: working and speaking with staff, offering formal counselling, engaging with parents and carers. - Where necessary, working with the wider community and local/national organisations to provide further or specialist advice and guidance; this could include support through Early Help or Children Social Work Service, or support through the Children and Young People's Mental Health Service (CYPMHS). - Pupils who have perpetrated bullying will be helped by: - o Discussing what happened, establishing the concern and the need to change. - o Informing parents/carers to help change the attitude and behaviour of the child. - Providing appropriate education and support regarding their behaviour or actions. - If online, requesting that content be removed and reporting accounts/content to service provider.

-- Sanctioning, in line with school behaviour/discipline policy; this may include official warnings, detentions, removal of privileges (including online access when encountering cyberbullying concerns), and fixed-term or permanent exclusions. - Where necessary, working with the wider community and local/national organisations to provide further or specialist advice and guidance; this may include involvement from the Police or referrals to Early Help, Children Social Work Service, or the Children and Young People's Mental Health Service (CYPMHS).
+- Pupils who have been bullied will be supported by: - o Reassuring the pupil and providing immediate pastoral support. - Offering an immediate opportunity to discuss the experience with their teacher, the DSL, or a member of staff of their choice. - Being advised to keep a record of the bullying as evidence and discuss how to respond to any further concerns. - Working towards restoring self-esteem and confidence. - Providing ongoing support.
+This may include working and speaking with staff, offering formal counselling, engaging with parents and carers. - Where necessary, working with the wider community and local/national organisations to provide further or specialist advice and guidance; this could include support through or Integrated Children Services / Early Help or support through the Children and Young People's Mental Health Service (CYPMHS). - Pupils who have perpetrated bullying will be helped by: - o Discussing what happened, establishing the concern and the need to change. - Informing parents/carers to help change the attitude and behaviour of the child. - Providing appropriate education and support regarding their behaviour or actions - o If online, requesting that content be removed and reporting accounts/content to service provider. - o Sanctioning, in line with school behaviour/discipline policy.
+This may include: - official warnings - removal of privileges (including online access when encountering cyberbullying concerns) - in extreme or repeated cases, fixed-term or permanent exclusions. - Where necessary, working with the wider community and local/national organisations to provide further or specialist advice and guidance; this may include involvement from the Police or referrals to Integrated Children Services / Early Help or support through the Children and Young People's Mental Health Service (CYPMHS).

-Supporting adults
+Supporting Adults